Naypyidaw: 2025 earthquake

 The city suffered extensive damage in the 2025 Myanmar earthquake on 28 March, with 80% of government buildings in the city damaged.
 Naypyidaw had the second highest death toll as a result of the quake.
-As of April, 75 temporary relief camps had been set up to shelter 2,900 impacted families, while another 23,800 families had been relocated.
+As of April 2025, 75 temporary relief camps had been set up to shelter 2,900 impacted families, while another 23,800 families had been relocated.
 The residential areas of Zabuthiri Township and Bawgatheikdi wards, where several apartment buildings collapsed, were especially impacted by the earthquake.
 The earthquake prompted Myanmar's military leader, Min Aung Hlaing, to order a redrawing of the city's layout.
 Following the earthquake, all government ministry websites and state-run MRTV and Myawaddy online broadcasts went offline.

 Among the significant structures that were damaged included the Presidential Palace, the Pyidaungsu Hluttaw, the national legislature, and the mansion residences of high-ranking military officials, including Than Shwe, Maung Aye, Thein Sein, and Tin Aye.
-In mid-April, a Ministry of Construction assessment found that one-third of government staff buildings in nine of Naypyidaw's wards were rendered unhabitable or destroyed.
+In mid-April, a Ministry of Construction assessment found that one-third of government staff buildings in nine of Naypyidaw's wards were rendered uninhabitable or destroyed.
 Many government offices, including the Central Bank, and the ministries of foreign affairs, hotels and tourism, immigration and population, and commerce, planned to relocate to Yangon, due to damage to offices and staff housing complexes.

 Officials representing the United Wa State Army and the National Democratic Alliance Army funded the reconstruction of military council housing in Naypyidaw.